aws-powertools/powertools-lambda-typescript/docs/core/metrics.md

 #### Manually

-If you wish to do so, you can manually flush the metrics with `purgeStoredMetrics` and clear metrics as follows:
+You can manually flush the metrics with `purgeStoredMetrics` as follows:

 !!! warning
     Metrics, dimensions and namespace validation still applies.